Wednesday, April 30, 2025

 The Frequent updates.
 Small happenings.
 Recently I had a chance to re-read some of that correspondence and I liked it better than the blog we wrote when we lived in Vietnam 2015-16, so it made me want to try something closer to that when we return to Vietnam next year.

 This time, though, I'm writing to my one-time neighbor in Bend.
 (If you're reading this, you're not him.)
 We shared conversations both shallow and deep, we worked together on a couple of projects while he lived in Bend, and I like him still, even though we're out of communication nowadays.
-But he's the one in my To: field on these emails/blog-posts, and if you subscribe and see Dear Friend as the first words, you can know that you're reading over his shoulder as I tell about the happenings in Vietnam.
+But he's the one in my To: field on these emails/blog-posts, and if you subscribe (please do) and see Dear Friend as the first words, you can know that you're reading over his shoulder as I tell about the happenings in Vietnam.
 I'm not sure yet who Janet will choose as her recipient--she might even revert to writing to her mom again rather than writing to "a friend" or it may vary from letter to letter.

 One more paragraph on the WHY for me.
 I'm not writing to my mom this time because the blog is such a public forum.
-Vietnam is fantastic, but it's still a closed political system where you should never write about politics or religion, even in private (dubious privacy, even when encrypted) and definitely not on Facebook.
+Vietnam is fantastic, but it's still a closed political system where you should never write about Politics or Religion, even in private (dubious privacy, even when encrypted) and definitely not on Facebook.
 So I'll steer well clear of those topics in my blogposts.
 My own mom is pretty likely to want to talk about religion (in "private-but-assumed-to-be-read" emails, and we'll be using careful language) and how relationship-with-God is going for her and for me.
 So it won't work so well for me to write to her, whereas the FRIEND who is my blog-post-recipient is not interested in politics or religion, so that will help my posts stay on the right side of the line.

 Oh!
 I'm SO giddy with excitement.
 I'm ready to write.
 This year I'll bring you along as we're planning to go, and by the time we go we'll all be ready.
 I'm not worried about boring you--you're far away but we had some good times together and I trust that you're eager for me and glad to hear from me.

-And we do still love you and your family.
+And, Dear Friend, we do still love you and your family.
 I hope one day our lives intersect again, this side of eternity.
 All my best,

 ~Tim